Anna868/simplified-concepts/Hilbert-Spaces.md

 In fact, the enitrety of the mathematical foundation of quanutm mechanics takes place in the Hilbert space.

-And if you decide to get into quantum computing, the shortest possible definition of a qubit is that it is is a vector that belongs to an N dimensional Hilbert space

 So what is a Hilbert space? and what is a mathematical space in general?

 ---